Romain Lacombe

 Things I've built

-- We received multiple awards for our work, including the MIT Technology Review Innovators Under 35, Fast Company's Most Innovative Companies, the Red Dot Product Design award, and the American Meterological Society award for outstanding services by a corporation.
+- I founded Plume Labs, an air quality company building micro-sensors and AI forecasts for air pollution.
+We received multiple awards for our work, including the MIT Technology Review Innovators Under 35, the Red Dot Product Design award, Fast Company's Most Innovative Companies, and the American Meterological Society award for outstanding services by a corporation.
+I'm also a TED Fellow and introduced our work on air quality at TED 2018.
+Plume Labs was acquired by AccuWeather and became its AI-for-climate center; today, our atmospheric forecasts power one in every four smartphones worldwide.

 - From 2011 to 2014 I helped launch data.gouv.fr to open government data in my native France.

-- I back early stage frontier technologies for human and planetary health, across clean energy (fusion, storage, DER) and biosciences (drug discovery, gene editing, wetlab automation).
+- I am a venture partner at deeptech early stage fund HCVC.
+I back frontier technologies for human and planetary health, across clean energy and biosciences.

 - I studied Physics and Applied Mathematics at Ecole Polytechnique, Engineering Systems at MIT, and Chemical Engineering at Stanford.